Speak & Spell: LLM-Driven Controllable Phonetic Error Augmentation for Robust Dialogue State Tracking: Introduction

 Task-oriented dialogue systems (TODs) assist users in achieving specific objectives through conversations and are used in various sectors, including customer service and hotel reservations.
 A crucial component of these systems is Dialogue State Tracking (DST), which extracts vital information from conversations in a slot-value format (e.g., hotel-name: Claire Hotel).
 This information is essential for querying databases and generating responses \cite{young2013pomdp}.

-However, DST models face significant challenges in spoken dialogue environments, where user utterances are converted into text by automatic speech recognition (ASR).
-Notably, \citet{dstc11} observed a drastic reduction in model accuracy from 41.6\% to 23.6\% in such environments\footnote{Joint goal accuracy result of base size model.}.
+However, DST models face significant challenges in spoken dialogue environments, where user utterances are converted into text by automatic speech recognition (ASR) \cite{pal2020modeling, kim2021robust, yoon2023adapting}.
+Notably, \citet{dstc11} observed a drastic reduction in model accuracy from 41.6\% to 23.6\% in such environments.
 This decline is primarily due to ASR errors, which frequently misrecognize named entities—a key target in DST \cite{Nechaev2021}.

 To address ASR inaccuracies, data augmentation has emerged as a viable, cost-efficient strategy.
 Existing text augmentation methods, such as word swapping \cite{eda} and back translation \cite{BT}, do not maintain audio similarity with the original text, leading to discrepancies with ASR error patterns.
-To bridge this gap, \citet{sharma2020improving} and \citet{jacqmin2023olisia} synthesized audio from text with text-to-speech (TTS) model \cite{taco} and processed it through ASR, while \citet{sc-BERT} and \citet{sc-kfold} employed translation model structure to introduce ASR-like errors directly into texts.
+To bridge this gap, \citet{sharma2020improving} and \citet{jacqmin2023olisia} synthesized audio from text with text-to-speech (TTS) model \cite{taco} and processed it through ASR, while \citet{sc-BERT} and \citet{sc-kfold} employed translation model structure to introduce ASR-like errors directly into texts. \citet{huang2020learning} further leveraged word confusion network (WCN) representations for data augmentation to generate acoustically consistent errors.

-Despite these advancements, prior methods often fail to provide sufficient error patterns for DST model training.
+Despite these advancements, prior methods often fail to provide sufficient error for DST model training.
 Accurately identifying key terms is vital for DST performance; thus, models need to be trained on a broad spectrum of ASR-errored keywords.
 Unfortunately, many current strategies do not ensure that errors are positioned within critical keywords, often generating trivial examples by altering non-essential words such as random words \cite{eda} or sentence structure \cite{BT}.
-This oversight results in sub-optimal DST performance against ASR errors.
+This oversight results in sub-optimal performance against ASR errors.

 To address these limitations, we introduce Error Positioning Augmentation (EPA), a straightforward yet effective method that ensures sufficient errors in keywords.
 Our method leverages large language models (LLMs) \cite{openai, touvron2023llama, zhang2022opt}, which have demonstrated impressive capabilities in semantic augmentation \cite{semaug1, semaug2} and precise text generation control \cite{control1, control2}.
 Despite their strengths, LLMs' potential for phonetic augmentation remains largely unexplored.